chicago-police-violence/data/README.md

 the cleaned and linked data.
 In particular, the following files will have been generated:
 - `final/roster.csv`: A merged and linked roster of all unique officers in the data
 - `final/officer_profiles.csv`: A list of all officers, including duplicate entries when an officer appears in multiple source files
-- `final/erroneous_officers.csv`: A list of probable erroneous officer records in the original data
+- `final/erroneous_officers.csv`: A list of probable erroneous/duplicate officer records in the original data
 - `final/unit_assignments.csv`: A list of unit assignments for each officer with start and end date
 - `final/unit_descriptions.csv`: A list of unit names
 - `final/complaints.csv`: Formal complaints filed against officers